How to Pay Off an Auto Loan Early

 Remember you are trying to pay off your debt fast.
 Reducing your interest rate means you will pay less overall, however, it does not mean you will pay it off fast if you choose a long loan term.

-For example, if you have 3 years left on your car loan with a five percent interest rate and refinance to a 5-year loan with a 2.5 percent interest rate you just extended your loan two years.
+For example, if you have 3 years left on your car loan with a five percent interest rate and refinance to a 5-year loan with a 2.5 percent interest rate you just extended your loan two years – unless you choose to pay the loan off early.
 This does lower your payment and put money in your pocket to spend on other higher interest debt.
 If you do extend your car loan, make sure to increase your monthly payment amount in order to pay it off at a faster pace.

 Take your monthly car payment, divide it by two, now make that payment amount every two weeks.
 This is kind of a cool trick if you have never heard of it before.
 If you pay every two weeks, you will make 50 percent of your payment 26 times as opposed to a typical 12 payments a year.
 Essentially, you will be paying one extra payment in its entirety a year.